Shopify/eng-intern-assessment-rails/README.md

 Search:

-You can search through all articles titles and content. you can access this from the root page or at /articles/search
+You can search through all article titles and content. you can access this from the root page or at /articles/search
-WARNING: the search is case sensitive!
+WARNING: the search is case-sensitive!

 ## Resources